 Experienced Vendor Dispute Lawyer in Massachusetts

-The Katz Law Group has more than 36 years of experience representing businesses in Worcester, Framingham, Marlborough, Massachusetts, and New England in vendor disputes and litigation.
+The Katz Law Group has nearly 40 years of experience representing businesses in Worcester, Framingham, Marlborough, Massachusetts, and New England in vendor disputes and litigation.
 We understand how best to approach a vendor dispute, to negotiate an optimal agreement, or enforce the terms of the vendor agreement.
 If your company is facing a dispute with a vendor or supplier, reach out to an experienced Massachusetts business litigation attorney.
 Contact us online today.